 To monitor tumor mutations (ctDNA) during NST, primary tumor biopsies, baseline plasma samples and residual disease tissue samples, when available, were subjected to targeted sequencing using the MSK-IMPACT assay (see Methods; Figures 1A-1B).
 Additionally, based on the mutation profile identified in the tissue samples, patient-specific droplet digital (dd)PCR assays were used to assess the baseline as well the on- and post-NST plasma samples (see Methods; Figure 1A).

 We first assessed the concordance between the tumor biopsy and baseline cfDNA subjected to targeted sequencing.
 Overall, 14/18 (78%) patients had at least one mutation detected in the baseline cfDNA.
-In 7 cases ≥1 mutation was detected de novo in baseline cfDNA using our standard pipeline and additional mutations were detected in baseline cfDNA by genotyping of mutations present in the tumor.
+In 7 cases ≥1 mutation was detected in baseline cfDNA using our standard pipeline and additional mutations were detected in baseline cfDNA by genotyping of mutations present in the tumor.
 In the other 7 patients, mutations were detectable only through genotyping (Figure 1B).
 At baseline, 83% (15/18) of patients had detectable ctDNA by ddPCR and a strong correlation of baseline allele fraction (AF) was observed using ddPCR and MSK-IMPACT assays (R=0.8, p<0.001; Figure 2A).
-The median of the fraction of mutations found in cfDNA, which can be taken as a crude estimation ctDNA fraction, was 71% (IQR: 46-100%).
-A higher fraction of mutations in cfDNA was detected in plasma of patients with grade 3 (p=0.07) and ER-negative breast cancers (p=0.04, Supplementary Figure S4).
-Using the alternative definition of maximum AF of any somatic mutation detected in the baseline cfDNA as a surrogate measure of ctDNA fraction, similar results were obtained (Supplementary Figures S4-S6).
-For instance, using either the maximum AF or the fraction of somatic mutations, triple-negative phenotype had higher levels of baseline ctDNA (Figures 2B-C), however the number of cases in each group were small.
+The median percentage of mutations detected in the cfDNA at baseline relative to the total number of mutations detected in a patient was 67% (IQR: 25-100%).
+A higher proportion of cfDNA mutations was detected in the plasma of patients with histological grade 3 (p=0.08; Supplementary Figure S4).
+Using the mean or maximum AF of any somatic mutation detected in the baseline cfDNA as a surrogate measure of ctDNA fraction, similar results were obtained (Supplementary Figures S4-S6).
+For instance, using either the maximum AF or the fraction of somatic mutations, triple-negative phenotype had higher levels of baseline ctDNA (Figures 2B-C), although the number of cases in each group were small and this difference did not reach statistical significance when using the fraction of somatic mutations.
 Pairwise comparisons of the different metrics of ctDNA fraction show a high correlation (Figures 2D-F) and is consistent with the notion that these alternative definitions capture overlapping but not identical aspects of tumor-derived DNA.

 Longitudinal ctDNA tracking by tumor-informed ddPCR during NST and impact on outcome